Box City Curriculum

 Who Can Participate?

 Box City has been conducted with all ages and can be used with individuals, classrooms, town councils, or at or in conjunction with larger, public events.
-This project works well when leaders cooperate on the unit.
+This project works well when public leaders cooperate on the unit.
 However, it can be conducted independently by an individual teacher in any curriculum area.

 Preschoolers and Kindergartners learn about their family, neighborhood, and city helpers